-If you want to book a holiday apartment or a guest room with our low-season discount of 10%, which is included in the price on our website, you can do so under ‘Online booking’ in the menu, or write / call us (under `Contact`).
+If you want to book a holiday apartment or a guest room with our low-season discount, which is included in the price on our website, you can do so under ‘Online booking’ in the menu, or write / call us (under `Contact`).

 Why do we celebrate Easter?